Motion-induced blindness: Perceptual scotoma

 A different explanatory approach by New and Scholl (2008) proposes that the phenomenon is another instance of our visual system's endeavor to provide clear and accurate perception.
 Because the static targets appear to be invariant with respect to the background motion, the visual system removes them from our awareness, discarding it as being contrary to the logic of perception and real life situations; thus treating it as a piece of disaffiliated retina or a scotoma.
 Consistent with this account is the fact that targets which are stabilized on the retina are more likely to be induced to disappearance than the ones moving across the retina.

 Implications

-MIB reveals that the brain uses mental models in order to process reality.
-The phenomenon also enables researchers to study consciousness, and attention with objective methods.
+MIB may reveal the mechanisms underlying our visual perception.

-As the phenomenon was discovered so recently, researchers have speculated about whether MIB occurs outside the laboratory, without being noticed as such.
+Researchers have speculated about whether MIB occurs outside the laboratory, without being noticed.
 Situations such as driving, in which some night drivers should see stationary red tail lights of the preceding cars disappear temporally when they attend to the moving stream of lights from oncoming traffic may be case points.